luzko/libraryapp/README.md

 ### Author: Luzko Dmitry
 ---
 ### General description
-  The web application implements library health support.
+  The web application supports the functionality of the library.
-  The reader has the ability to search and order books in the catalog.
+  The reader can search and order books in the catalogue.
-  The librarian looks through the orders, gives the reader a book at home or in the reading room.
+  The librarian reviews the orders, gives the book to the reader at home or in the reading room.
-  The administrator manages the users and the content of the system.
+  The administrator manages the system’s users and content.
 ___
 ### Users
-   To differentiate user access levels, roles were introduced:
+   Roles were introduced to delineate user access levels:
    * **Guest**
-    An unauthorized user has the opportunity to view the catalog and description of books, pass authorization or registration.
+    An unauthorised user has the opportunity to view the catalogue and book descriptions, to log in or register.
    * **Reader**
-    The reader has access to books in the library, may place orders, view and modify personal information.
+    The reader has access to books in the library, can order, view and modify personal information.
    * **Librarian**
-    The librarian has access to the readers' orders and decides on the issue of books.
+    The librarian has access to the orders of the readers and decides on the issue of books.
    * **Administrator**
-    The administrator manages the application, namely: users and system content.
+    The administrator manages the application, namely the users and the content of the system.
 ___
 ### Functionality
   * **General actions**